LoSyTe/LoSyTe/README.md

 3.The "Faults" folder:

 Includes the defects discovered in the Vivado and Yosys logic synthesis tools.
-Each error file comes with a bug_description.pdf detailing the conditions that trigger the fault and an explanation of the error.
+Each error file comes with a fault_description.pdf detailing the conditions that trigger the fault and an explanation of the error.
 ***

 ### Here are the details of these bugs